 Yoga is BIG and so popular, but a new type of moving meditation is coming, which begs the questions Is QiGong The New Yoga?

-Over the last few decades, training in yoga has exploded on the North American market.
+Over the last few decades, training in yoga has exploded in the North American market.
 Classes of every size and description can be found on almost any block in every major city.
-Yoga Teacher training has become a common topic of discussion for all ages and all walks of life.
-Yoga wear has become the new causal wear, and Sanskrit tattoos are taking the place of tweety bird.
+Yoga Teacher Training has become a common topic of discussion for all ages and all walks of life.
+Yoga wear has become the new causal wear, and Sanskrit tattoos are taking the place of the tweety bird.
 It is this rapid growth in the market that is leading to dramatic diversification in content and concepts.
-Hybrid classes like hypno-yoga, aerial yoga, acro-yoga, yes, even goat-yoga can be found in your local neighbourhood without much of a google search.
+Hybrid classes like Hypno-yoga, aerial yoga, acro-yoga, yes, even goat-yoga can be found in your local neighbourhood without much of a google search.

 But as with all things in the western marketplace, diversity and available breeds fickleness.
 With so much to choose from, what is the right choice?